apierg/apierg.github.io/_pages/about.md

 # News
 ## 2025
+* **September 25**
+  * 🕺 I presented the paper [Gender-Neutral Rewriting in Italian: Models, Approaches, and Trade-offs](https://arxiv.org/pdf/2509.13480) at [CLiC-it 2025](https://clic2025.unica.it/) in Cagliari, Italy.
 * **June 16**
-  * I started an internship as an Applied Scientist at Amazon, in Berlin.
-If you're there too, let's have a beer together! 🍺🇩🇪
+  * I started an internship as an Applied Scientist at Amazon, in Berlin. 🍺🇩🇪
 * **April 16**
   * 🌟 The paper _An LLM-as-a-judge Approach for Scalable Gender-Neutral Translation Evaluation_ was accepted at [GITT 2025](https://sites.google.com/tilburguniversity.edu/gitt2025/)! 🙌
   * 📄 Check it out on [arXiv](https://arxiv.org/abs/2504.11934)